William O'Sullivan (politician)

 William O'Sullivan (1873 – 3 March 1953) was an Irish politician and medical doctor.
 He was a Cumann na nGaedheal member of Seanad Éireann from 1922 to 1936.
 He was first elected to the Seanad in 1922 for 9 years and was re-elected in 1931 for 6 years.
 He served until the Free State Seanad was abolished in 1936.

 He was born in County Kerry and qualified as a doctor in 1898.
+He was educated at St Brendan's College, Killarney, University College Cork and the Royal College of Surgeons of Edinburgh.

-He practised for many years in Killarney where he was Medical officer of health and coroner for Kerry.
-He died at his home, Inch House, Killarney, on 3 March 1953 aged 79.
+He practised for many years in Killarney where he was Medical officer of health and county coroner for East Kerry.
+He died at his home, Inch House, Killarney, on 3 March 1953, aged 79.
 A noted sportsman himself he was the father of Billy O'Sullivan, an international Irish golfer and golf administrator.